NY1024/ny1024.github.io/_pages/about.md

 * 07/2025 🥳Our paper *AgentSafe* is awarded the Outstanding Paper Award in MAS@ICML 2025.

-* 07/2025 🥳One first-authored paper accepted by ACM MM.
+* 07/2025 🥳One first-authored paper accepted by ACM MM 2025.

 * 06/2025 📜"Pushing the Limits of Safety: A Technical Report on the ATLAS Challenge 2025 (AdvML@CVPR 2025)" [link.](https://arxiv.org/pdf/2506.12430)

-* 06/2025 🥳Two first-authored papers accepted by TIFS and MAS@ICML.
+* 06/2025 🥳Two first-authored papers accepted by TIFS and MAS@ICML 2025.

 * 06/2025 🥳One co-authored paper accepted by Electronics.